CS126SP20/final-project-rrshen/DEVELOPMENT.md

  - **4/28/20**
     - Added PROPOSAL.md
     - Resets positions and adds point in 'win'
-        - TODO:
+    - Added ResetLevel() function to reset level
-            - Create a ResetLevel function?
+    - R key now triggers a reset of the level

-                - To not reset the music
+ - **4/29/20**
-            - Start page?
+    - P key now triggers a pause of the level